SAlimdjanov/MIT-Introduction-to-Algorithms-4th-Ed/1 - Foundations/1.3 - Designing Algorithms/1 - Divide and Conquer.md

 The recursion "caps out" when it reaches the base case: $\text{length}\left(A[p:r]\right)=1$, when $p=r$.
 As noted in `INSERTION_SORT`'s loop invariant, a subarray comprising of a single element is always sorted.

 The key operation in Merge Sort occurs in the combine step, which merges two adjacent, sorted subarrays.
-The merge operation is performed by the auxiliary procedure `MERGE(A, p, q, r)`, where the indices of the array follow $p <= q < r$.
+The merge operation is performed by the auxiliary procedure `MERGE(A, p, q, r)`, where the indices of the array follow $p \le q < r$.
 The procedure assumes that the adjacent subarrays $A[p:q]$ and $A[q+1:r]$ were already recursively sorted.

 Each basic step of the sort takes constant time and the total number of basic steps being between $n/2$ and $n$, we can say that merging takes $\Theta(n)$ time.
 The Merge procedure pseudocode is below: